-The humble garden chair now comes with so many different styles and options, there is something suit all gardens and all tastes.
+The humble garden chair now comes with so many different styles and options that there is something to suit all gardens and all tastes.

-No matter what style garden you have and individual tastes, there is a dining set out there just waiting to become a centre-piece for your outdoor space.
+No matter your garden style and tastes, there is a dining set out there just waiting to become a centrepiece for your outdoor space.

-Bistro sets are perfect for smaller gardens, patios or balconies, and offer much the same as a dining set albeit slightly more petit.
-There’s definitely something stylish and romantic about a bistro set, conjuring up images of warm summer evenings, relaxing on a balcony, or enjoying a glass of wine at a bistro in a warm country.
+Bistro sets are perfect for smaller gardens, patios or balconies and offer much the same as a dining set, albeit slightly more petit.
+There’s something stylish and romantic about a bistro set, conjuring up images of warm summer evenings, relaxing on a balcony, or enjoying a glass of wine at a bistro in a warm country.

-There are some really stylish sets available too.
-Whether you are looking for a traditional, European style made from steel or cast-iron, a more natural wooden set, or a modern rattan set made for comfort and style, there are styles to suit all tastes.
+There are some stylish sets available too.
+Whether you are looking for a traditional European style made from steel or cast iron, a more natural wooden set, or a modern rattan set made for comfort and style, there are styles to suit all tastes.

-Benches, as we know them, first became common-place in Britain during the Victorian times.
-In the 1800s public parks and seaside resorts were developed throughout the UK, which lead to the mass installation of public benches – well, we all need somewhere to sit right?
+Benches, as we know them, first became commonplace in Britain during the Victorian times.
+In the 1800s, public parks and seaside resorts were developed throughout the UK, which led to the mass installation of public benches – well, we all need somewhere to sit, right?

 Gazebos and Pergolas

-Gazebos and pergolas are a fantastic addition to any garden, providing shelter and shade from the weather, be it rain or sunshine.
-They also provide a stylish focal point for your garden, and are great for a number of different purposes, including:
+Gazebos and pergolas are a fantastic addition to any garden, providing shelter and shade from the weather, whether rain or sunshine.
+They also provide a stylish focal point for your garden and are great for several different purposes, including:

 - Dining and socialising